Kodular/Documentation/docs/pricing.md

 Kodular Creator is **completely free of charge**.
 You can use it for whatever you want, and _we will never ask you to pay us_.

 We wanted it to be like that so **anyone could convert their awesome ideas into apps** in a simple way.
 We believe that _everybody should have the right to create apps even without knowing how to code_.
-That's why, our platform is free and **it will remain like that forever**.
+That's why our platform is free and **it will remain like that forever**.

 This also extends to **Kodular Store** and **Kodular Extensions IDE**.